lyxal/Lyxal/README.md

 A code golf explanation assistant for answers on the code golf stack exchange.
 Lining up non-single-width characters can be very difficult.
 This tool makes it a breeze.

 ### [WatchScribe](https://github.com/lyxal/WatchScribe)
-A spam-fighting tool for StackExchange.
-Automates pattern detection so moderators can spend time on cases that actually need a person.
+Spam-fighting tooling for the StackExchange spam handling volunteer team Charcoal.
+Significantly simplified the process of generating regular expressions (regexes) used to determine if a question/answer posted on the StackExchange network is likely to be spam.
+Provides a select-and-click method of regex generation, an improvement over handwritten regex.
+Incorporates fifteen regex-generation heuristics built from a decade of collective spam-handling experience.

 ### [SE Profile Annotations](https://github.com/lyxal/SE-Profile-Annotations)
 A browser tool for adding private notes to StackExchange user profiles.
-This adds funcitonality StackExchange does not provide for moderation context that doesn't belong in public records.
+This adds functionality StackExchange does not provide for moderation context that doesn't belong in public records.

 ### [Chromatura](https://github.com/lyxal/Chromatura) *(AI-assisted)*
 A manual syntax highlighter for languages that don't have an LSP yet.
 Built with AI agent tools as a practical exercise in knowing when to write code and when to direct something else to write it.